Guedosha/Simple-Heal/README.md

 # Simple-Heal
-Spigot plugin that adds a healcommand
+Spigot plugin that adds a heal command

+Usage: /heal or /heal <target>